Bank of America is one of the largest banks in the U.S. and it offers a wide selection of products and services.

 - $100,000 and more for Platinum Honors members

 If you decide to become a Bank of America customer, then enrolling in its Preferred Rewards program might be a good choice.
-You’ll enjoy extra benefits, such as waived fees with minimal effort.
+You’ll enjoy extra benefits, such as waived fees.

 If you want deals on items, then using the BankAmeriDeals program is a good option.
 You’ll be able to browse through exclusive cash-back deals in the mobile and online banking portals.

 Once you find something you are interested in, you can complete the purchase with a Bank of America debit or credit card.
 After that, you’ll automatically see the cash back credited to your account within 30 days.